hiro2233/nuttx/apps/netutils/README.txt

                              (as well as various other UDP-related
                              configuration settings).
   CONFIG_NET_BROADCAST=y     UDP broadcast support is needed.
-  CONFIG_NET_BUFSIZE=650     The client must be prepared to receive (or larger)                DHCP messages of up to 576 bytes (excluding
+  CONFIG_NET_ETH_MTU=650     The client must be prepared to receive (or larger)                DHCP messages of up to 576 bytes (excluding
                              Ethernet, IP, or UDP headers and FCS).
+                             NOTE: Note that the actual MTU setting will depend upon the specific link protocol.
+                             Here Ethernet is indicated.